 The island of Corfu is one of the main flagships of Greek tourism and a particularly popular holiday destination in summer and on Easter, which is famous for its unique traditions.

-Corfu is the northest and the second in size island after Kefalonia of the complex of the Ionian Islands, in Ionian Sea.
-With a density of population 193 residents per square kilometer, is considered as one of the most densely populated islands of the Mediterranean Sea.
+Geographically, Corfu is the northernmost and the second largest of the seven Ioanian Islands after Kefalonia.
+With a population density of 193 residents per square kilometer, it is considered as one of the most densely populated islands of the Mediterranean Sea.

-Corfu is popular for her music tradition,starting from the 'Songs'-in greek called 'cadades'- and reaching until the famous 'band', which accompanies the litany of the Epitaph on Good Friday.
-In the morning of Good Suturday, according to the Corfu tradition, the residents of the Old City throw pitchers with water from the balconies which symbolizes the 'first resurrection' of Christ.
-The town is known and for her Carnival, which is accompanied by parades in traditional costumes.
-Finally, the kitchen of Corfu is famous for the «pastitsada», the «sofrito», the «bourdeto», the «nougat» and the «pasteli».
-The local products include the bergamot (for sweets and liqueurs),the gruyere cheese and the butter of Corfu, the olive oil and oregano.
+Corfu is popular for its music tradition, from the "Kantades" (traditional songs), up to the famous philharmonic orchestra which accompanies the litany of the Epitaph on Good Friday.
+In the morning of Good Saturday, according to Corfiot tradition, the residents of the Old Town throw pitchers with water from their balconies, symbolizing the 'first resurrection' of Christ.
+The town is also known for its Carnival, which is accompanied by parades in traditional costumes.
+Finally, the cuisine of Corfu is famous for the «Pastitsada», the «Sofrito», the «Bourdeto», the «Nougat» and the «Pasteli».
+Typical local products include' Bergamot' (for sweets and liqueurs), 'Graviera' cheese, Corfiot butter, olive oil and oregano.